 The basic protective structure of the chassis is made from welded tubular steel tubes to provide maximum passive safety for the crew.
 The tubes are all connected to each other by TIG welding.
 The main tubes are all of a diameter 25 mm with a thickness of 2 mm, providing thus excellent resistance to fatigue.
-In addition (and as an easy optical check of airframe integrity), a pressure indicator is located at the aft of the airframe.
-As long as the green indicator can be seen, there is pressure in the airframe.
-If it disappears, it means that there is a loss of pressure which indicates a possible crack.
+The airframe and engine mount are inflated up to bar to ensure the frames are leak-tight.
+Two light indicators located on the dashboard, FRAME Main and FRAME Engine, indicate a loss of pressure.
+They light up when the pressure in the main frame (FRAME Main) or the engine support (FRAME Engine) is lower than 2,5 bar.